 (iii) A Certificate of Incumbency executed by the Secretary or Assistant Secretary of the Buyer setting forth the authorized signatories of the Buyer and their respective signatures and titles.

-(iv) Executed copies of all documents required to be delivered or caused to be delivered by Buyer under the terms of the Turbine Sale Agreement (see Section 19 below).

 9. Taxes.
 The Seller shall bear all income taxes assessed against it in connection with the sale of the Vessels hereunder.
 [Agreement on the following is subject to completion of BUYER Tax Dept. due diligence] The Buyer shall bear all sales, value added or any other type of tax or fee which is assessed upon buyers of items such as the Vessels in the manner contemplated by this Agreement.
 To the extent permitted by law, each party shall cooperate with the other insure that no sales taxes are owed with respect to the sale of the Vessels.